aliciamosquera/MSCthesis/README.md

     We applied three different techniques:

     - One consisting of Gaussian scale-space smoothing and later thresholding.
-The code can be found in
+The code can be found in []()
-    - random forest classifier with the tool Labkit from ImageJ
+    - Random forest classifier with the tool Labkit from ImageJ
-    - manual segmentation to compare the former two
+    - Manual segmentation to compare the former two.
+The selection of the random slices was done through [random_slices.py](code/dataset12/segmentation/random_slices.py)

 2. Linking the position of the same cell in subsequent image frames to obtain the trajectory of each cell
 3. Calculating sperm motility parameters from the obtained trajectories